 - the SDFs that are impacted as consequence of the reallocation of credit condition encoded in the "flows" attribute.

-Upon the reception of the HTTP POST request from the PCF, the AF shall acknowledge that request by sending an HTTP response message as described in subclause 4.2.5.2.
+Upon the reception of the HTTP POST request from the PCF, the NF service consumer shall acknowledge that request by sending an HTTP response message as described in subclause 4.2.5.2.